offthebooks/crispnes/README.md

-# CrispNES
+# Crispnes

-## NES Sprite and Background Editor
+## Web-Based Pixel Editor

-Edit, save, and export pattern data, palettes, nametables, and more for your NES projects.
+Pixel editor built in HTML, CSS, and JavaScript with no external dependencies.